oddbird/start-testing-preso/slides.rst

 Testable is maintainable
 ------------------------

-* Code maintenance is managing change.
+* Code maintenance == managing change.

-* The less a function knows about the world, the more robust it is against changes in the world (principle of least knowledge).
+* The less a function knows about the world, the more robust it is against changes in the world ("principle of least knowledge").

 * The less a function knows about the world, the less of the world you have to set up in order to test it.